 A key feature of family offices is their focused, efficient approach to due diligence.
-While they share a commitment to thorough evaluation, their processes tend to be more streamlined compared to bigger institutions.
+While they share a commitment to thorough evaluation, their processes tend to be more streamlined compared to those of bigger institutions.
 This allows them to make faster, more tailored decisions, making family offices an attractive partner for emerging managers, especially those seeking smaller investments or quicker commitments.

 The Family Office Due Diligence Process